-Ensure you record these early concerns using the 'Pink Concern Form'.
+Ensure you record these early concerns using the pink concern sheets.
 If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section 'If a child chooses to tell a member of staff about a concern or abuse'.